Hoene84/jitsi-poker/README.md

 * start a conference
 * join and start the game with the poker cards button in the toolbar

+*It's recommended to use different profiles to test.
+Otherwise the nick used to identify a user is shared over the local store of your browser. use
+`chromium-browser --user-data-dir=/tmp/chrome/[id] &`
+to avoid this.*

 # Architecture

 This is a pure frontend project.
 It uses the backend of jitsi, currently alpha.jitsi.net.